erni27/imcache/README.md

 defer c.StopCleaner()
 ```

 To be notified when an entry is evicted from the cache, you can use the `EvictionCallback`.
-It's a function that accepts the key and value of the evicted entry along with the reason why the entry was evicted. `EvictionCallback` can be configured when creating a new `Cache` or a `Sharded` instance.
+It's a function that accepts the key and value of the evicted entry along with the reason why the entry was evicted. `EvictionCallback` can be configured when creating a new `Cache` or `Sharded` instance.

 ```go
 package main